popcorncolonel/comp116-ebailey/forensics/README.md

 *List some of the incriminating evidence that you found.
 Please elaborate where and how you uncovered the evidence.*

-* Video of Lady Gaga‚Äôs performance - vintage\_nyu\_performance.mp4 (on the user stefani).
+* Video of Lady Gagaís performance - vintage\_nyu\_performance.mp4 (on the user stefani).
-* Many pictures - found on the / directory of alejandro‚Äôs user account.
+* Many pictures - found on the / directory of alejandroís user account.
-* sched.txt - contains a list of Lady Gaga‚Äôs performances.
+* sched.txt - contains a list of Lady Gagaís performances.

-We found all this evidence via autopsy‚Äôs File Analysis Browser, and saved the files for viewing via the Export method.
+We found all this evidence via autopsyís File Analysis Browser, and saved the files for viewing via the Export method.

 *Did the suspect move or try to delete any files before his arrest?
 Please list the name(s) of the file(s) and any indications of their contents that you can find*
-a15.jpg, a16.jpg, a17.jpg were deleted: We know this because of the indications (red highlighting) on autopsy‚Äôs deleted file identification support.
+a15.jpg, a16.jpg, a17.jpg were deleted: We know this because of the indications (red highlighting) on autopsyís deleted file identification support.
-Also, a file called note.txt was deleted by the user stefani (indication: bash history includes: ‚Äúvim note.txt; rm note.txt‚Äù).
+Also, a file called note.txt was deleted by the user stefani (indication: bash history includes: ìvim note.txt; rm note.txtî).

 *Did the suspect save pictures of the celebrity?
 If so, how many pictures of the celebrity did you find? (including any deleted images)*